nephio-project/nephio/controllers/pkg/reconcilers/repository/README.md

 A secret is required to connect to the git server with username and password.
 The default name and namespace are resp. `git-user-secret ` and POD_NAMESPACE where the token controller runs.
 With the following environment variable the defaults can be changed:
-- GIT_SECRET_NAME = sets the name of the secret to connect to the git server
+- GIT_SECRET_NAME: sets the name of the secret to connect to the git server
 - GIT_NAMESPACE: sets the namespace where to find the secret to connect to the git server

 The URL to connect to the git server is provided through an environment variable.
 This is a mandatory environment variable